GENESlS/Small_Projects/README.md

 # Python Calculator with GUI
- PyQt6
+ Made with PyQt6

 # Clappy Bird
- Unity
+ Made in Unity

 # Python Chess
-Pygame and Tkinter
+Made with Pygame and Tkinter
+-not yet fully functional, only interactable chess table